 We will implement both the breakfast and lunch programs.
 We will design an approved nutrition menu and contract out the preparation and delivery to an approved food preparation business.
-96% of our students qualify for the Free and Reduced Lunch Program.
+100% of our students qualify for the Free and Reduced Lunch Program according to PED records for Deming Public Schools.